SMT-COMP/smt-comp/rules/rules25.md

 **May 31**: Final versions of competition tools (e.g., benchmark scrambler) are made available.
 Benchmark libraries are frozen.

-**June 13**: Deadline for first versions of solvers (for all tracks), including information about which tracks and divisions are being entedarkred, and magic numbers for benchmark scrambling.
+**June 13**: Deadline for first versions of solvers (for all tracks), including information about which tracks and divisions are being entered, and magic numbers for benchmark scrambling.

 **June 27**: Deadline for final versions of solvers, including system descriptions.